Ryanjwoodward/START_HERE/README.md

 > Full Demo: https://youtu.be/oZ3qNU8Owik

 ## 3.)
 Poorman's ALU
 > __Poormans ALU (PALU)__ is an _embedded systems project_ built on __Intel’s DE10-Standard Board using Linaro Linux, C, VHDL, Verilog, and Arm Assembly__.
 PALU is a simplified Arithmetic Logic Unit (ALU) that can add, subtract, or AND two 4-bit inputs.
 This project required an extensive amount of planning and design including __K-maps, Truth Tables, Boolean Logic, and Schematic Capture__.
-For this project I implemented the three primary __architecture models in VHDL namely behavioral, data flow, and structural__.
+For this project I implemented three __architecture models in VHDL namely behavioral, data flow, and structural__.

 ![PALU_1](https://user-images.githubusercontent.com/48807137/234735970-f65634fc-00d7-47b2-8769-9fd1d8f87e22.gif) ![palu1](https://user-images.githubusercontent.com/48807137/234735041-293e3129-a201-41a9-a51c-a28ee7c2dae5.jpg)